ACINQ/eclair/CONTRIBUTING.md

 ## Communicating

-We recommend using our Gitter [developers channel](https://gitter.im/ACINQ/developers).
+We recommend using the [developers channel](https://github.com/ACINQ/eclair/discussions/categories/developers).
 Introducing yourself and explaining what you'd like to work on is always a good idea: you will get some pointers and feedback from experienced contributors.
 It will also ensure that you're not duplicating work that someone else is doing.